Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Emergence of Higher-Order Interactions from Time Delay

-On the right-hand side, the $\mathcal{O}(\epsilon)$ term represents pairwise interactions, while the $\mathcal{O}(\epsilon^2)$ term corresponds to three-body interactions, each with phase lags.
-Higher-order interactions involving four or more bodies can also arise at $\mathcal{O}(\epsilon^3)$ and beyond, which are small and neglected in what follows.
-In the case of identical oscillators, Eq.~(\ref{eq:dynamics_second}) is rewritten as \begin{widetext}
+On the right-hand side of Eq.~\eqref{eq:dynamics_second}, the $\mathcal{O}(\epsilon)$ term represents pairwise interactions, while the $\mathcal{O}(\epsilon^2)$ term corresponds to three-body interactions, each with phase lags.
+Higher-order interactions involving four or more bodies can also arise at $\mathcal{O}(\epsilon^3)$ and beyond, which are neglected in what follows.
+In the case of identical oscillator frequencies, we obtain \begin{widetext}